Mark Williams

 Mark appears as counsel in the District and Supreme Courts of Western Australia, the State Administrative Tribunal and the Coroner’s Court of Western Australia.
 He also appears in the Western Australia Court of Appeal and the High Court of Australia, as well as before other courts, tribunals, boards and government inquiries.

 Mark holds a Bachelor of Laws with First Class Honours.
 He has been recognised by Chambers Asia Pacific as a leading individual in insurance and is listed in Doyle’s Guide as a pre-eminent medical negligence lawyer.
-He is recognised consistently as one of Australia’s leading insurance, medical malpractice and professional malpractice lawyers in the Best Lawyers annual report published by the Australian Financial Review.
-He was named Best Lawyers’ Lawyer of the Year (Perth) in Insurance in 2014 and Lawyer of the Year (Perth) in Professional Malpractice Litigation in 2020 and 2021.
+He is recognised consistently as one of Australia’s leading insurance, medical malpractice and professional malpractice lawyers in The Best Lawyers of Australia.
+He was named Lawyer of the Year (Perth) in Professional Malpractice Litigation in the 2020, 2021 and 2025 Editions.

 Mark’s full curriculum vitae is available upon request.